jkpld/SDC_ND_T2P1_Extended_Kalman_Filter/README.md

 The abstract `Sensor` class is used to define two different concrete classes, `Radar` and `Lidar`.
 These classes implement the virtual functions listed above.

 ### `FusionEKF` class
-This class handles taking in new measurements and initializing or updating the Kalman filter.
+This class handles fusing data from multiple sensors to track a object.
 The methods include
 * `ProcessMeasurement(MeasurementPackage)`: primary method that initializes the Kalman filter using the first measurement, and then updates it using subsequent measurements.
 * `F(dt)`: This method takes in the time since the last measurement and returns the state transition matrix `F`.
 * `Q(dt)`: This method takes in the time since the last measurement and returns the process covariance matrix `Q`.